Grants for Starting a New Home-Based Child Care Business

 - Having sufficient working capital on hand for the first month.
 Selected examples include money to cover payroll and children’s food.

 Up to $25,000 is available to those adding a room on to their home exclusively for their child care business.
+For more information about the definition of “adding a room,” please see the Family Child Care section of our FAQ.

 Priority will be given to applications from Aroostook, Franklin, Penobscot, Piscataquis, Somerset and Washington Counties.
 In addition, applicants committing to the following will receive bonus points: